nationalarchives/da-aws-clients/site-docs/src/main/paradox/dynamodb/usage/index.md

     - *Warning* adding a value that isn't already present in the table will cause DynamoDb to add another row so watch out for misspellings
 - attributeNamesAndValuesToUpdate - the key = attribute name you want the value of; the value = new value you want to take place of the current one
     - if you are using the .getAttributeValues method, you can set the value to None
+- conditionalExpression - there is an option to add a conditional expression e.g. only update to the table when this condition is met
+  - this should be in the form of a query
+  - for rules and more about conditions, check the [AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.OperatorsAndFunctions.html#Expressions.OperatorsAndFunctions.Syntax)

 5. The `queryItems` method takes a table name of type `String`, a global secondary index name and a Scanamo filter query.
 The query is converted to a Scanamo `RequestCondition` using implicits in the companion object.